prof-cordell-classes/f19-bbb-fieldbook-bcentracchio/reading-prep/2019-10-28-readingPrep-Elit2.md

 consider the AI itself e-lit?

 3. *Observation*: Notes on *Hobo Lobo of Hamelin* from Electronic Literature Collection Volume 3.

 -The piece is an electronic pop-up book, with illustrations that accompany a fantastical story with sinister political and moral undertones
 -Immediately the narrator has a very unique, unabashed voice: "Once upon a time, in an age long forgotten because it was somewhat boring and contrived..."
 -It feels like the book could have been an interpretation of a real picture book.
 Aside from a few small animations and music, the electronic format is unnessential to the story.
 It could easily be converted to paper.
-That characteristic influences my comprehension of the piece, because it feels more familiar than a more extreme projecct like *What football Will Look Like in the Future*.
+That characteristic influences my comprehension of the piece, because it feels more familiar than a more extreme projecct like *What Football Will Look Like in the Future*.